ESCATEC Blog

 DfQ ensures quality by:

 Using a DfQ approach can also prevent you from getting locked into compliant but not necessarily cost-effective designs.
-If a design has proceeded to the prototype stage and been validated for regulatory compliance, you may be committed to manufacturing a product in a certain way for a lengthy period.
+For example, if a design has proceeded to the prototype stage and been validated for regulatory compliance, you may be committed to manufacturing the product in a certain way for a lengthy period.
 It might not make sense to re-submit your design to regulators at that point - so your ROI and customer value could be severely impacted.

 DfQ takes a holistic approach so that the best value and quality outcomes for customers are always achieved.